dimi309/small3d/README.md

 - Runs on Windows (Visual Studio and MinGW builds), Mac, Linux (tested on Debian, Fedora and Ubuntu).
 - It works with GLFW.
-- Uses OpenGL 3.3 and defaults to 2.1 if the former is not available.
 - Uses C++11.
 - You can tweak the engine's shaders, as long as you keep the same incoming variables and uniforms.
 - Plays sounds from .ogg files.